 Sun or shade

-During the hot months I’ve started cutting any new flowers and taking them into the house to bloom.
+During the hot months I cut any new flowers in the morning and take them into the house to bloom – outside they will be fried by midday.

 Varieties of Roses for a Mediterranean Garden

 Generalist garden centers tend to recommend Rosa rugosa and pimpinellifolia as being robust roses and tolerating some drought as well as poor soil.
-That’s what I went with, because I love the vivid colors and perfumes of these varieties.
-So far though they do a lot less well in this garden than other varieties, even with good soil and watering.
-Rosa chinensis, floribunda, and moschata have worked out better so far.
+That’s what I went with in the beginning, because I love the vivid colors and perfumes of these varieties.
+In my garden however, even with good soil and watering, they did a lot less well than other varieties.
+For me Rosa chinensis, floribunda, and moschata have worked out better so far.

 Rosa rugosa Blanc Double de Coubert

 A lovely, heavily scented rose that I had in my old garden in Switzerland.
 Planted here in August 2022, it bloomed in April through the beginning of June.
 The plant stayed very small however and during the heatwave in August, with leaves turning completely brown, it constantly threatened to die.
-In 2024 it has grown somewhat but has only had two flowers in the spring.
+In 2024 it grew somewhat but only had two flowers in the spring.
+I gave it away in the fall of 2024.

 Rosa rugosa Roseraie de l’Haÿ